Probabilistic cellular automata with Andrei Toom: Probabilistic cellular automata

 For example, for \( d=1 \) and the neighborhood \( \setof{-1,0,1} \) the requirement would be

 Another way to express this is to say that there is a function, or ``operator'', \( D:\states^{\sites}\to\states^{\sites} \) taking configurations to configurations such that

 A history satisfying the requirement~\eqref{eq:traj-req} will be called a \df{trajectory} of the cellular automaton having the transition function \( \trans \).
-The initial configuration \( \eta(\cdot,0) \) and the transition \( D \) completely determines the trajectory: \( \eta(\cdot,t)=D^{t}\eta(\cdot,0) \).
+The initial configuration \( \eta(\cdot,0) \) and the transition \( D \) completely determine the trajectory: \( \eta(\cdot,t)=D^{t}\eta(\cdot,0) \).

-Apparently the first deterministic cellular automata were introduced by von Neumann and Ulam in the 1940's with the intention of modelling biological systems.
+Apparently the first deterministic cellular automata were introduced by von Neumann and Ulam in the 1940's with the intention of modeling biological systems.
 Von Neumann's explorations were cut short by his death, though their record is available in~\cite{NeumannBurks66}.
-As for the mathematical theory, soon after their introduction it has been understood that even 1-dimensional cellular automata can simulate Turing machines (just choose the appropriate transition function), therefore it is hard to find interesting mathematical questions about them that are not undecidable.
+As for the mathematical theory, soon after their introduction it has been understood that even 1-dimensional cellular automata can simulate computations performed on any other formally defined computing device (for example Turing machines, see more in Section~\ref{sec:rel-comp}).
+Therefore it is hard to find interesting mathematical questions about cellular automata that are not undecidable.
 (We will see that Andrei Toom succeeded in this.)

 It is natural to generalize cellular automata by allowing the cells to make their transition in a stochastic way.
 Then \( \eta(x,t) \) becomes a random process.
 The role of the transition function \( \trans \) is taken over by a set of \df{transition probabilities} \( \trpr:\states^{n+1}\to\clint{0}{1} \).
 The value \( \trpr(s\mid r_{1},\dots,r_{n}) \) shows the probability of transitioning into state \( s \) at time \( t+1 \) provided the neighbors at time \( t \) have states \( r_{1},\dots,r_{n} \) at time \( t \).
 Of course